BluDolphin/Video-Downloader/README.md

 This can be done by using `pip install yt_dlp pillow flet` in the terminal.

 To download videos ffmpeg will need to be downloaded.
 This can be done by running `pip install ffmpeg-python` or by installing it from the official website.
-For windows this can also be done by running the setup script or by moving the ffmpegio folder from _internal into `appdata/local`.

 ## Legacy program (CLI)